Brunel-Visualization/Brunel/gallery/src/main/webapp/docs/Brunel Documentation.md

  * **row** -- A row of the processed table that was used to make this element.
 For a simple chart such as a scatterplot, that is the same as the row in the original data passed in.
-For an aggregated table, or for the data froma diagram like a treemap or chord chart, it might not be so.
+For an aggregated table, or for the data from a diagram like a treemap or chord chart, it might not be so.
 It is also possible for this to be null, if a non-data item was selected (such as an interior node in a bubble chart).
  * **key** -- Most elements define a key.
 This is a value or set of values that identifies the data items as being the same for the purposes of updates (including filters and animation).
 It can be a useful name for the item, or a debugging hint.